initml/cleanup.pictures/README.md

 Then edit the [.env](.env) file (or add a new `.env.local` file) that matches your firebase & backend settings.

 To point the frontend to the local functions emulator, update your .env file with:

 ```
 REACT_APP_INPAINTING_ENDPOINT=http://localhost:5001/cleanup-pictures/us-central1/cleanup
 ```

+## In-painting API

+If you don't have access to GPUs and/or don't want to deploy the service on remote GPUs, we provide an API that can be used to run fast high resolution inpainting.

+The documentation is available here: https://initml-apis.web.app/docs/cleanup

 ## Development